Blandford-Znajek jets in galaxy formation simulations: method and implementation: Jets with fixed power and direction: Results

 For a significantly higher choice of $f_{\rm J}^{\rm (thresh)} = 0.5$ (relative to our fiducial value of $10^{-3}$) the total lobe energy content of this `high' power jet drops by a factor of $5$ as more of the material in the turbulent cocoon is no longer characterised as lobe material.
-Crucially, however, the value of $(1/E_{\rm lobe})\;{\rm d}E_{\rm lobe,therm}(z)/{\rm d}z$ at the recollimation shock then drops by a very large factor (of $\sim18$)\footnote{Note that in the `standard' CGM case the results are much less sensitive to the adopted choice of $f_{\rm J}^{\rm (thresh)}$ as expected, given much less developed turbulent cocoon.}.
+Crucially, however, the value of $(1/E_{\rm lobe})\;{\rm d}E_{\rm lobe,therm}(z)/{\rm d}z$ at the recollimation shock then drops by a very large factor (of $\sim18$)\footnote{Note that in the `standard' CGM case the results are much less sensitive to the adopted choice of $f_{\rm J}^{\rm (thresh)}$ as expected, given the much less developed turbulent cocoon.}.
 This implies that the increase in thermal energy distribution cannot be attributed solely to the thermalisation of material passing through this first recollimation shock.
 Rather, we expect it to be driven by the presence of hot, off-axis material in the cocoon that has already undergone shock-heating (potentially by multiple recollimation shocks)\footnote{One further point to note here is that identifying the peaks in Mach number in the simulation snapshots may miss any particularly strong shocks that thermalise on timescales shorter than the interval between snapshots.}.

 In the `high' and `medium' power jets, the thermal energy distribution increases significantly close to the base of the jet and then remains fairly constant from this point out to the head of the jet.
-This behaviour will be primarily due to the presence of the hot cocoon that extends down most of the length of the jets, fed by the series of on-axis recollimation shocks and associated instabilities which act to thermalise the jet channel material and divert it off-axis.
+This behaviour will be primarily due to the presence of the hot cocoon that extends down most of the length of the jets.
 In the case of the `low' power jet, however, the thermal energy distribution continues to increase as we move out towards its head.
 Comparing this to our estimate of the CGM thermal contribution we see that very little shock heating is required to explain this total thermal energy profile, indicating that the trends can be explained by the entrainment of CGM material that need not have undergone shock-heating.